 In order to contribute to a better understanding of the sources of Russian conduct at a pivotal moment in East-West relations, we have the pleasure to welcome Dr Isabelle Facon, from the Fondation pour la recherche stratégique in Paris, who will provide a reasoned assessment of Russia’s current security and military policy as well as an analysis of its connections with and impact on the Russia-EU/NATO relationship and mutual perceptions.

-This conference will take place on Thursday 17 May 2018 at 17:00 hours in the conference centre of the Campus Renaissance (entrance: Rue Hobbema 8, 1000 Brussels).
-The lecture will be given in English with simultaneous translation into Dutch and French.
-Parking is available on the Cinquantenaire esplanade in front of the Royal Museum of the Armed Forces and Military History.
-We are looking forward to welcoming you and kindly ask you to confirm your participation by registering online on the RHID’s website: www.rhid.be
+This conference will take place on Thursday 21 June 2018 at 17:00 hours in the conference centre of the Campus Renaissance (entrance: rue Hobbema 8, 1000 Brussels).
+The lecture will be given in French with simultaneous translation into Dutch and English.
+Parking is available on the Cinquantenaire esplanade in front of the Royal Museum of Armed Forces and Military History.
+We are looking forward to welcoming you and kindly ask you to confirm your participation by registering online on the RHID website: www.rhid.be.

 16:30 : Registration